EchterAlsFake/Sex_API/README.md

 ```

 > [!NOTE]
 > Sex API can also be run from the command line.
-Just execute: "xvideos_api -h" to get started.
+Just execute: "sex_api -h" to get started.

 # Changelog
 See [Changelog](https://github.com/EchterAlsFake/sex_api/blob/master/README/Changelog.md) for more details.